apache/beam/website/www/site/content/en/contribute/_index.md

 ##### Automated script for Linux and macOS

-You can install these in a Debian-based distribution for Linux or macOs using the [local-env-setup.sh](https://github.com/apache/beam/blob/master/local-env-setup.sh) script, which is part of the Beam repo:
+You can install these in a Debian-based distribution for Linux or macOs using the [local-env-setup.sh](https://github.com/apache/beam/blob/master/local-env-setup.sh) script, which is part of the Beam repo.
+It contains:

+* pip3 packages
+* go packages
+* goavro
+* JDK 8
+* Python
+* Docker

+To istall:

 1. Execute:
 ```